Cai Mao: Life

 Cai Mao came from the elite Cai family in Xiangyang, Nan Commandery (南郡), the capital of Jing Province (covering present-day Hubei and Hunan).
 His father was Cai Feng (蔡諷).
 His aunt (Cai Feng's sister) married Zhang Wen, who served as the Grand Commandant (太尉) during the reign of Emperor Ling.
 Cai Mao had two sisters – one married Huang Chengyan (Note: Huang Chengyan and his wife gave birth to a daughter, who married Zhuge Liang.) while the other married Liu Biao.
 Cai Mao also had two other notable relatives: Cai Zan (蔡瓚), courtesy name Maogui (茂珪), who served as the Chancellor of Mei (郿相); and Cai Yan (蔡琰), (Note: Not to be confused with Cai Wenji, who is also known as Cai Yan.) courtesy name Wengui (文珪), who served as the Administrator of Ba Commandery (巴郡太守).
-The Cai family would later be robbed and massacred by bandits during the Yongjia era (307–313) of the Jin dynasty (266–420).
+The Cai family would later be robbed and massacred by bandits during the Yongjia era (307–313) of the reign of Emperor Huai of the Jin dynasty (266–420).

 Cai Mao was known for being arrogant and proud.
 He served as a military officer under his brother-in-law Liu Biao, the Governor of Jing Province.
 In 190, when Liu Biao first started his tenure in Jing Province, Cai Mao, along with Kuai Liang and Kuai Yue, assisted him in quelling local rebellions and consolidating control over the province.
 Cai Mao subsequently served as the Administrator (太守) of various commanderies in Jing Province, including Jiangxia (江夏), Nan Commandery (南郡) and Zhangling (章陵).
 In 192, after Liu Biao received the honorary appointment of General Who Guards the South (鎭南將軍) from the Han imperial court, he appointed Cai Mao as his military strategist.